WP-for-Church/Sermon-Manager/readme.txt

 Display a list of sermon series, preachers, sermon topics, or book of the Bible with shortcode [list_sermons]

 iTunes podcasting support for all sermons, plus each sermon series, preachers, sermon topics, or book of the Bible!

-Would you like to help develop Sermon Manager?
-Fork it on [Bit Bucket](https://bitbucket.org/wpforchurch/sermon-manager-for-wordpress)

 We want Sermon Manager to be easy to use and to extend for every church.